eliseshaffer/portfolio/src/index.md

 👋🏻 Hey!
 I'm Elise and I use she/her pronouns.
 I'm a Rubyist, an engineering manager, and a trans woman living in Longmont, CO.

-I work at [Red Canary](https://redcanary.com), where I lead the team building our integrations for Network, Endpoint, and SIEM products.
-I also give talks, develop courses, and build Rails apps on the side.
+I've worked in the Security, Payments, and consumer electronics industries.
+I also give talks, develop courses, and blog about various topics.

-Previously, I've worked in a variety of industries including juvenile products, consumer electronics, and fintech using Ruby, Rails, and Embedded C.

 In my spare time, I enjoy cycling, climbing, cooking, and reading.